S/Sgt. Joseph John Hrupcho

 Joe and the other POWs had very little news about the war.
 Somehow they did get news that President Roosevelt had died and the atomic bombs.
 How the prisoners learned of the end of the war was that the guards were assembled for a meeting.
 This meeting took place about a week before the end of the war.
 From the tone and expressions on the guards' faces, the POWs could tell that the mood was a somber one.
 A few days later Joe remembered waking up to find that the guards were gone.

-Joe arrived in the United States on October 21, 1945.
-This was exactly four years to the day that he had left for the Philippine Islands.
-Upon returning home, he learned that he was only one of ten survivors of the original 39 men who had left Port Clinton in the fall of 1940 for Ft.
+Joe arrived in the United States on the Dutch ship, S.S.
+Klipfontein , at Seattle, Washington on October 28, 1945.
+After arriving, he was sent to Madigan General Hospital at Ft.
+Lewis, Washington.
+This was almost four years to the day that he had left the United States for the Philippine Islands.
+From Ft.
+Lewis, he was sent to Fletcher General Hospital in Cambridge, Ohio.
+Upon returning home, on November 13, he learned that he was one of ten survivors, from the 39 National Guardsmen, who had left Port Clinton in the fall of 1940 for Ft.
 Knox.

-Joseph resided in North Carolina with his younger daughter.
+After his wife passed away, Joseph resided in North Carolina with his younger daughter.
 He was one of the last two surviving National Guard members of C Company.
-Joseph Hrupcho passed away on October 16, 2010, in North Carolina.
-He was buried at Riverview Cemetery in Port Clinton, Ohio.
+Joseph Hrupcho passed away on October 16, 2010, in North Carolina, and was buried at Riverview Cemetery in Port Clinton, Ohio.

 The picture at the bottom of this page was taken of Sgt.
 Joseph Hrupcho while he was a POW in Japan.